rebelsky/sams-assorted-musings-reflections/rebelsky-book-club-2021-01-01.md

 [4] Perhaps they were worried about what else I might choose.
-I suggested Umberto Eco's _The Name of the Rose_, Harold Bloom's _The Western Canon_, and a collection by Borges [5].
+I suggested Umberto Eco's _The Name of the Rose_, Harold Bloom's _The Western Canon_, and a collection by Borges.
 I was also considering
 R. F. Kuang's _The Poppy War_ and Greil Marcus' _The History of Rock 'n' Roll in Ten Songs_.
 Come to think of it, I hadn't thought about rock books.
 Maybe next time I'll choose _Stranded_.